trilbymedia/grav-plugin-tntsearch/README.md

 The actual input field can also be modified as needed by copy and editing the `templates/partials/tntsearch.html.twig` file to your theme and modify it.

+### Customizing Query Data

+By default the TNTSearch plugin for Grav

 ### Dropdown Search Field

 TNTSearch plugin can also be used to render the search as a drop-down rather than in a standard page.
 To do this you need to `embed` the search partial and override it to fit your needs.
 You could simply add this to your theme wherever you want to have an Ajax drop-down search box: